 Offers dorm beds, private rooms, and co-working spaces

-This is easily the top hostel for digital nomads in Singapore, or anyone who wants to connect with the local entrepeneurial and startup scene.
-Tribe Theory is the city’s first hostel aimed at fostering a community of like-minded young entrepeneurs.
+This is easily the best hostel in Singapore for digital nomads, or anyone who wants to connect with the local entrepreneurial and startup scene.
+Tribe Theory is the city’s first hostel aimed at fostering a community of like-minded young entrepreneurs.

 Situated close to the central business district and some of the most famous hawker centers (Singapore food courts), it offers quiet accommodation as well as co-working facilities.

 Located just a stone’s throw from the Clark Quay nightlife area

 One of the highest ratings for atmosphere in Singapore

 This hostel is an excellent choice if you’re a backpacker looking for a fun atmosphere and lively nightlife nearby.
 The Bohemian Chic is just walking distance from Clark Quay, which is Singapore’s main bar and club area.

 (Budget travel tip: every Wednesday is Ladies’ Night at Clarke Quay making this perfect for some cheap partying for female travelers.)